bloomberg/bde/README.md

 BDE uses a build system based on [waf](http://code.google.com/p/waf), which is located in the [BDE Tools](https://github.com/bloomberg/bde-tools/) repository.
-This build tool must be set up before being used:
+This build system must be set up before being used:

 1. Make sure that python 2.6 - 2.7 are installed on the system.
 2. Download [BDE Tools](https://github.com/bloomberg/bde-tools/) and add the path `<bde_tools_repo_root>/bin` to the system `PATH` environment variable.
 Make sure the first `waf` command found in `PATH` is a script from that path.

 Once the waf based build system has been set up.
 The following commands can be used to configure and build the BDE repository: